top of page

 Knives or multitools with blades

-Baseball bats, golf clubs, ski poles, and hockey sticks
+Baseball bats, golf clubs, ski poles, hockey sticks

-If you have a connecting international flight, liquids purchased duty-free might be confiscated if you re-clear security at another airport.
+If you have a connecting international flight, re-clearing security may cause confiscation.

 7. TSA PreCheck and CLEAR: A 2026 Advantage